Mbed-TLS/mbedtls-docs/reviews/review-for-contributors.md

 Some changes need to be backported to the Long-Term Support (LTS) branches: security fixes, bug fixes, and some testing improvements.
 In that case, as a general rule we wait until the backport is ready and approved before merging the main PR.

 A backport is a separate PR that, instead of targeting `development` as usual, targets a LTS branch.
-That secondary PR should have the same title as the main one with "[Backport x.yy] " prepended, where x.yy is the name of LTS branch (for example 2.28).
+That secondary PR should have the same title as the main one with "Backport x.yy: " prepended, where x.yy is the name of LTS branch (for example 2.28).
 The description should start with "This is the x.yy backport of #zzzz", where zzzz is the number of the original PR, and then mention if the backport is trivial, or if there were conflicts that had to be resolved, or important differences with the main branch (for example: "only contextual conflicts", or "had to add/remove XXX because feature YYY is present only on one side", or "skipped commits U and V because they were irrelevant").

 Trivial backports can be created by making a new branch base on the LTS branch, then running `git cherry-pick development..original_branch`.
 Regardless of how you create the backports, please try to follow the same commit structure as the original branch (possibly with some commits skipped), unless the backport is too different for it to make sense.